funkia/purescript-turbine/README.md

 npm i
 ```

-You can then run `npm run build` and aftewards you should see the text "Hello,
+After having executed the above you can run `npm run build` and afterwards you
-world!" if you open the `index.html` file in a browser.
-Along the way you should
+should see the text "Hello, world!" if you open the `index.html` file in a
-make changes to the file `src/Main.purs`.
+browser.
+Along the way you should make changes to the file `src/Main.purs`,
+rebuild the app with `npm run build`, and then observe the changes in a
+browser.

 ### Component

 The central type in Turbine is `Component`.
-A `Component` represents
+As a first approximation a
-a piece of user interface.
-For instance, that could be an input field or
+`Component` represents a piece of user interface.
+For instance, that could be
-a button.
-More concretely a `Component` is a description on how to create
+an input field or a button.
+More concretely a `Component` contains a
-a piece of HTML.
+description on how to create a piece of HTML.
 Components are composable.
-Hence an input field and
+Hence
-a button can be composed together and the result is another component.
+an input field and a button can be composed together and the result is another
+component.
+A component also describes any state, logic, and side-effects
+associated with the component.
+As an example two input fields and a button can
+be composed to describe the UI of a login form.
+The logic for the login form
+and the side-effects for performing the HTTP requests for the login can be
+"attached" to the view.

+A Turbine application is constructed by composing components.
+Components
+divides the app into separate chunks that can be implemented in isolation.
+A
-A Turbine application is "components all the way down".
+Turbine application is "components all the way down".

 The `Component` type has the following kind.